christiane-villaroel/notes-app-rn-cv/README.md

 ### 11/16/22:

 - `onPress` event => added on press event handler to <ListItem> component, so far it only logs the id of the item pressed.

+### 11/21/22

+- Main Component: Made NotesScreen the default initial route in Stack.Navigator component.
+- Deleted Home screen route(will implement in a later time)

+# Primary Goal this Week:

+- Render Notes descrition when user press notes title.

+- Store data in server and make GET request to retrieve data.